 Many places also feature art vendors, food trucks, and other types of entertainment, making this one of the family-friendly things to do in San Diego at night that locals love.

 At certain times of the year, you’ll be able to see grunion swim up to the sands of San Diego beaches late at night.
 It’s a fun sight if you can stay awake.
 Just be sure to bring a headlamp or flashlight so you can see them.

 On select dates, you can enjoy the ultimate sleepover at several of our famous attractions.
-The most popular and most frequently scheduled is Road and Snore Safari at San Diego Zoo Safari Park.
+The most popular and most frequently scheduled is the Roar and Snore Safari at San Diego Zoo Safari Park.
 You’ll be able to choose a tent type, and dates are often themed.

 Things to do in San Diego at night include Belmont Park, no matter your age.
 Kids, teens, and adults love coming to the seaside amusement park on Mission Beach to eat in one of the many restaurants, take advantage of carnival games and rides, and maybe even sip a famous craft beer at Draft.